microsoft/ts-gyb/documentation/interface-guide.md

 You can also define custom tags and use them in templates.
 Refer to [module in template](template-guide.md#module) for how to use them.

-ts-codegen would try to parse the value of custom tags via `JSON.parse()`.
+ts-gyb would try to parse the value of custom tags via `JSON.parse()`.
 If failed, it would be passed as string.

 ```typescript
 /**